GoogleChromeLabs/intersection-observer/README.md

-**⚠️ This polyfill was originally hosted in the [IntersectionObserver spec](https://github.com/w3c/IntersectionObserver) repo.
-Refer to that repo for commit history.**
+> [!WARNING]
+> This polyfill is no longer needed and **should not be used**.
+The [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#browser_compatibility) is supported in all browser engines and has been [Baseline since 2019](https://webstatus.dev/features/intersection-observer).
+Sites currently using this polyfill can safely remove it.

 # `IntersectionObserver` polyfill

 This library polyfills the native [`IntersectionObserver`](http://w3c.github.io/IntersectionObserver/) API in unsupporting browsers.
-See the [API documentation](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for usage information.
+See the [API documentation](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) for usage information.

 - [Installation](#installation)
 - [Configuring the polyfill](#configuring-the-polyfill)